-If Process A is applicable, Process A must be applied in lieu of Process B. For process B, both student and employee matters will be referred to the Tarrant County College District Title IX Office.
+If Process A is applicable, Process A must be applied in lieu of Process B. For process B, student matters will be referred to Student Conduct and employee matters will be referred to Human Resources, Employee Relations Division.

 VAWA Section 304 requirements apply to Process B or any alternative process for reports that fall under VAWA.